workos/authkit-nextjs/README.md

 openssl rand -base64 24
 ```

-To use the `signOut` method, you'll need to set your homepage in your WorkOS dashboard settings under "Redirects".
+To use the `signOut` method, you'll need to set your app's homepage in your WorkOS dashboard settings under "Redirects".

 ## Setup